-Portal for ArcGIS comes preconfigured with a self-signed server certificate, which allows the portal to be initially tested and to help you quickly verify that your installation was successful.
+Portal for ArcGIS is configured with a self-signed server certificate, which allows you to do initial testing of the portal and helps you quickly verify that your installation was successful.
 You must request a certificate from a trusted certificate authority (CA) and configure the portal to use it.
 The certificate can be signed by a corporate (internal) or commercial CA.

-You should configure each applicable ArcGIS component in your organization with a certificate from a corporate or commercial CA. Common examples include ArcGIS Web Adaptor and ArcGIS Server.
-For example, ArcGIS Server also comes with a preconfigured self-signed certificate.
-If you'll be federating an ArcGIS Server site with your portal, it's very important that you request a CA-signed certificate and configure the server and Web Adaptor to use it.
+You must configure each applicable ArcGIS component in your organization with a certificate from a corporate or commercial CA. Common examples include ArcGIS Web Adaptor and ArcGIS Server.
+For example, ArcGIS Server includes a configured self-signed certificate.
+If you'll be federating the ArcGIS Server site with your portal, it's very important that you request a CA-signed certificate and configure the ArcGIS Server site and web adaptor to use it.